What is FISMA?

 Annual reporting and auditing

 Although there are no formal penalties for failing to comply with the law’s requirements, there are several notable disadvantages.
-All federal agencies are graded annually on their FISMA compliance programs, and FISMA scorecard results are publically available.
+All federal agencies are graded annually on their FISMA compliance programs, and FISMA scorecard results are publicly available.

 - A low grade reflects poorly on the agency, The reputational damage caused by the resulting negative media coverage can have profound effects.

 - IT breaches have occurred due to poor IT security postures becoming common knowledge.
 Agency officials have had to resign, and CIOs testify before Congress.

 - Agencies that fail to comply with FISMA may be subject to increased oversight or see their budgets reduced by the OMB.

 As of March 2012 only seven of 24 agencies were more than 90% compliant with FISMA, according to FCW.

 ISO 27001 and FISMA

 ISO 27001 is an international Standard that is relevant globally and is often used by organizations with a global presence.